 Larger Than Life: Inside The Modena Home of The Great Italian Tenor, Luciano Pavarotti

-Whether you’re a fan of opera or not - whether you love Luciano Pavarotti or have never heard of one of the great Italian tenors of our time (gasp!) - there’s a tour of his home in Modena, Italy you should include when you visit Bologna for the first time.
-It's also one of the many popular day trips from Bologna on the combined Ferrari and Pavarotti tour.
+Whether you’re a fan of opera or not — whether you love Luciano Pavarotti or have never heard of the greatest Italian tenors of our time (gasp!) — there’s a tour of his home in Modena, Italy you must include when you visit Bologna for the first time.
+It's also one of the many popular day trips from Bologna on its own or as part of a combined Ferrari and Pavarotti tour.

 This post may contain affiliate links.
 If you click on a link and make a purchase, we make a small commission at no extra cost to you.

-Pavarotti was undeniably one of the greatest Italian opera singers, who not only influenced the world of opera, but successfully crossed over into pop music as well.
-In fact, that crossover brought him many new fans and introduced opera to new generations.
-Though I’m not a diehard opera fan, I do love Italian arias from the classic operas written by Verdi, Puccini, and others.
-There’s something that just moves you to the core when a voice like Pavarotti’s hits deep in your soul.
-Hearing him perform his greatest aria Nessun Dorma will convert you, I promise!
+Pavarotti was undeniably one of the greatest Italian opera singers, who not only conquered the world of opera, but successfully crossed over into the pop music genre as well.
+In fact, that crossover brought him many new fans and introduced opera to new and younger generations.
+We both love Italian arias from the classic operas written by Verdi and Puccini.
+There’s something that moves you to the core when a voice like Pavarotti’s hits deep in your soul.
+Hearing him perform his greatest aria Nessun Dorma will captivate — and if you’re lucky — convert you, I promise!
 It’s beautiful.
-But I have to admit, when he began singing unlikely duets with pop stars I was already listening to...that's when I became a big fan.
+But I have to admit, when he began singing unlikely duets with pop stars I was already listening to...that's when I became a huge fan.